rbelling/bundle-checker/README.md

         --targetFilesPattern='**/*.js,**/*.css'
 ```

-All parameters are optionals, default table:
+All parameters are optionals, defaults:

 | Parameter | Default |
 | ------------- | ------------- |